manthonyball/gs-integrate-youtube-info/README.md

 # gs-integrate-youtube-info
 This is a Google App Script Repo for fetching and checking Youtube(Y2) info initiated by the video Id store in GSpreadSheet

-# intention
+# Intention
 * originally the G-Spreadsheet is created for storage of the Youtube song list played by Foobar2000 Youtube component
-* GAppsScript was developed to check whether the video is wroking against whether in the current local is blocked or some typo
+* gAppsScript was developed to check whether the video is wroking against whether it is blocked in the current local or some typo for the ID

 # Prerequisite
-1. set-up a Google API for Youtube (YouTube Data API v3) and replace the value of `apiKey`
+1. set-up a Google API for Youtube (YouTube Data API v3) and replace the value in `apiKey`
 2. set-up the Google SpreadSheet
     * Col-A - the Y2 video ID i.e. https://www.youtube.com/watch?v=BHlnhRw26FE <- Col-A = BHlnhRw26FE
     * Col-B - [result] the result column, leave empty